 Calculating your gross monthly income

-To calculate the amount of your voluntary deposit, you must first establish your gross monthly income by adding together all your income, whether received as money, in kind or as services.
+To calculate the amount of your voluntary deposit, you must first establish your gross monthly income by adding together all your income.

 - a retirement benefit;

 - a social assistance benefit, Aim for Employment benefits or a social solidarity allowance.

 You can exclude from your gross monthly income any amount any amount paid to you: